Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 Summary

-Despite its long-term traditional use, there have been few robust clinical studies looking at aloe vera.
+Despite its long-term traditional use, few robust clinical studies have looked at aloe vera.

 But so far, evidence suggests it may have a role to play in the following areas: